Freddie Freeman Player Props: Dodgers vs. Royals

 Freddie Freeman At The Plate

-- Freeman has an OPS of .950, fueled by an OBP of .403 and a team-best slugging percentage of .547 this season.
+- Freeman has an OPS of .942, fueled by an OBP of .401 to go with a slugging percentage of .541.
+All three of those stats lead Los Angeles hitters this season.

-- Among the qualified hitters, he ranks third in batting average, while his on-base percentage ranks sixth and he is eighth in slugging.
+- Among the qualifying batters in MLB play, he ranks third in batting average, sixth in on-base percentage, and ninth in slugging.

-- Freeman is batting .381 during his last games and is on a five-game hitting streak.
+- Freeman enters this game on a six-game hitting streak.
+During his last outings, he's hitting .333.

-- Freeman has picked up an RBI in 40.7% of his games this season, with more than one RBI in 13.6% of his games.
-He has also driven in three or more runs in seven contests.
+- Freeman has had an RBI in 34 games this year (41.5%), including 11 multi-RBI outings (13.4%).
+He has also driven home three or more of his team's runs in seven contests.

-- In 52 of 81 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.